 Lynette Lancini : Represented Artist

 Lynette Lancini (formerly Pratten, b.
 1970, Lismore NSW) is a self-taught composer whose music has been performed by many ensembles including the Muses trio, Topology and the Queensland Orchestra; broadcast and toured nationally and internationally; and featured in several Australian festivals.
-She has created and performed scores for documentary and theatre productions, and is author to a bunch of juicy poems, lyrics, and creative nonfictions.
+She has created and performed scores for documentary, theatre and workshop productions, and is author to a bunch of juicy poems, lyrics, and creative nonfictions.

 Lancini's 4-movement work Centaur (completed 2003), was commissioned and recorded by Australian new music quintet Topology on their Difference Engine CD (Serrated Records).
 Her work Overt Operation was performed by the Queensland Orchestra in July 2005, and was an outcome from a period as a QO Composer-Affiliate during 2002.